fdtorres1/lifetothefullest/README.md

 ### Updating Contact Information

 Edit the following files:
-- `components/Footer.tsx` - Footer contact info
+- `src/components/Footer.astro` - Footer contact info
-- `app/contact/page.tsx` - Contact page details
+- `src/pages/contact.astro` - Contact page details
-- `app/locations/*/page.tsx` - Location-specific contact info
+- `src/pages/locations/*.astro` - Location-specific contact info

 ### Managing Team Members

-Team member data is centralized in `lib/staff.ts`:
+Team member data is centralized in `src/lib/staff.ts`:
 - Each member has a `summary` (for card display) and full `bio` (for individual pages)
-- Individual pages are automatically generated at `/team/[slug]`
+- Individual pages are automatically generated at `/team/[slug]` via Astro's static site generation
 - Update staff information in one place and it reflects across the site
 - Team member cards on the About page link to their individual pages
+- Images are optimized with lazy loading and proper alt text

 ### Patient Portal Integration

-Update the Patient Portal link in:
+The Patient Portal link uses a custom component (`src/components/PatientPortalLink.tsx`) that shows a helpful notification.
+To update:
-- `components/Header.tsx` - Replace `#patient-portal` with actual portal URL
+- Edit `src/components/PatientPortalLink.tsx` to change the notification message or add actual portal URL
-- `app/contact/page.tsx` - Update portal link
+- The component is used in `src/components/Header.tsx` and `src/pages/contact.astro`

 ### Form Submission

-The contact form in `app/contact/page.tsx` currently uses a placeholder submission handler.
+The contact form in `src/components/ContactForm.tsx` currently uses a placeholder submission handler.
 Integrate with your preferred form service:

 - Formspree
 - Netlify Forms
 - EmailJS
 - Custom API endpoint
+- Vercel Serverless Functions (recommended for Astro)

 ## Deployment